 A parade entry can be an individual or group who participates in the Charlotte Pride Parade.
 Entries can be groups of individuals with their own theme, set, cast, sound and scenario.
 Art meets social commentary in the back of a truck, on motorcycles or marching along Tryon Street.
 Whatever your entry may be, it should openly display something: showing yourself off, displaying your ideals, recognizing your friends or making a statement against discrimination and bigotry — all done with a sense of artistic flair in full public view.

-Examples and Ideas for Bank of America Charlotte Pride Parade Entries:
+Examples and Ideas for Charlotte Pride Parade Entries:

 - Parade Entries can be individuals or groups of individuals;